OekoFor/ecopiapi/README.md

 ## Example

 To interact with the API, you need a valid key.
-It is recommended to store it as an environmental variable in ‘.Renviron’ in the root directory of th project.
-The envar must be named ‘ECOPI_API_KEY’.
+It is recommended to store it as an environmental variable in `.Renviron` in the root directory of th project.
+The envar must be named `ECOPI_API_KEY`.

 ``` r
 library(ecopiapi)